 Don't let the idea of being new to an online forum discourage you.
-You'll have plenty of opportunities to build relationships, establish credibility, and authority in the forum community.
+You'll have plenty of opportunities to build relationships and establish credibility and authority in the forum community.

 During the registration process, you will be asked to agree to the forum's user agreement and posting guidelines.
 Read these rules and guidelines carefully.
-There is a lot of boilerplate legal language in these documents, so it is tempting to just skip over them and click yes without reading.
+There is a lot of boilerplate legal language in these documents, so it may be tempting to just skip over them and click "yes" without reading.
 However, many forums have unique guidelines that you need to pay attention to.
 Some of the most important issues to look for include:

 - Are users allowed to place links in their posts?